 Proov is the first and only FDA-cleared PdG test kit for ovulation confirmation.
 PdG only rises after ovulation has occurred and should stay elevated for several days.
 Ovulation is considered “strong” or “successful” when Proov tests are positive on days 7, 8, 9, and 10 after suspected ovulation.

-However, if you have anything less than four positive tests during the testing window, this could be a sign of “suboptimal” ovulation and could be making it more difficult to conceive.
+If you're tracking ovulation and still not pregnant, look at your Proov tests.
+If you have anything less than four positive tests during the testing window, this could be a sign of “suboptimal” ovulation and could be making it more difficult to conceive.
+Then you may find yourself with confirmed ovulation but no pregnancy.
 Luckily, the fix for ovulatory disorders is often simple!
 You can try natural remedies, such as herbals or seed cycling, or consult your doctor for prescription-level medications.

 Reason #3: His swimmers are struggling.